pytorch/tutorials/intermediate_source/torchvision_tutorial.rst

 Segmentation <https://www.cis.upenn.edu/~jshi/ped_html/>`__.
-It contains 170 images with 345 instances of pedestrians, and we will use it to illustrate how to use the new features in torchvision in order to train an object detection model on a custom dataset.
+It contains 170 images with 345 instances of pedestrians, and we will use it to illustrate how to use the new features in torchvision in order to train an object detection and instance segmentation model on a custom dataset.

 Defining the Dataset
 --------------------